top of page

 • Instagram

-As an active animal rescue volunteer for more than 20 years, I’ve been dreaming about opening a “cat cafe” in my city of Lowell, MA for the past 6 years.
-My family and I love animals of all kinds, but cats have become my focus since I first volunteered for The Pat Brody Shelter for Cats back in 1995.
+I love animals of all kinds, but cats have become my focus since I first volunteered for The Pat Brody Shelter for Cats back in 1995.
 Since about 2009, my family & I have fostered more feral cats, pregnant cats, and orphaned kittens than I can count.
-I really want to create the cat café as a giant foster home where I can dedicate my time to helping as many cats, and people, as I can.
+I really want the Lazy Cat to act as a giant foster home where I can dedicate my time to helping as many cats, and people, as I can.

 Family Collage.JPG